|Key West, FL|

 At the outbreak of the Civil War, Captain James M. Brannan secured Fort Zachary Taylor on Whitehead’s Point for the Federal Government.
 Although Key West residents were more sympathetic to the Confederate cause, the island remained under federal control throughout the war.
 It seems Mrs. Mabrity may have been a bit vocal about where her loyalties lay as she was urged to retire in 1864 for being disloyal to the Union.
 Still feisty at the age of eighty-two, she refused to step down, and so was officially fired after thirty-eight years of service.
 She passed away three years later, but her family’s connection to Key West Lighthouse didn’t end there.

-In 1887, the present keepers' dwelling was completed to replace the first keeper’s quarters at the new site.
-Designed to house three keepers and their families, the spacious building provided a separate room and entrance for each family, though they did share a common parlor, dining room, and kitchen.
+In 1887, the present keepers’ dwelling was completed to replace the first keeper’s quarters at the new site.
+Designed to house two keepers and their families, the spacious building provided a separate room and entrance for each family, though they did share a common parlor, dining room, and kitchen.

 As a hurricane approached the station in 1907, Keeper William Bethel climbed atop the dwelling to clear the rain gutters, so that the water collected in the cistern would be as clean as possible.
 Tragically, Bethel fell from the pitched roof, injuring his back and confining him to bed for several months.
 When another hurricane struck the following year, Bethel insisted on leaving his bed to check on the light, even though his family assured him it was still burning.
 Six months later, William passed away, and his wife took charge of the light.